rocicorp/diff-server/README2.md

   meta: Struct Meta {
     tx: Struct {
       args: List<Value>,
+      code: Ref<Blob>,
-      source: String,
+      origin: String,
-      type: Ref<Blob>,
+      type: String,
     },
   },
   parents: Set<Ref<Cycle<Commit>>>,
   value: Struct {
-    txTypes: Set<Ref<Blob>>,
+    txTypes: Ref<Blob>,
     data: Map<String, Value>,
   },
 }
 ```

 Each commit represents a transaction in Replicant.
-The `meta.tx` field describes the transaction that was run and resulted in this commit.
+The `meta.tx` field describes the transaction that was run that resulted in this commit.
 Specifically:

-* `source`: The node the transaction was first run on (useful for debug purposes)
+* `origin`: The node the transaction was first run on (useful for debug purposes)
+* `code`: The code that contains the transaction type that was invoked (see "registering transactions")
-* `type`: The transaction type (the actual function) that was run
+* `type`: The name of the specific transaction type, in `code` that was invoked
-* `args`: The arguments that were passed to the function
+* `args`: The arguments that were passed to the transaction type

 The data each transaction writes has two parts:

-* `txTypes`: The currently registered set of transaction types
+* `txTypes`: A blob containing the current
 * `data`: A map of all currently stored user data, by ID (see data model, below)

 ***TODO:** Indexes need to go here somewhere.
 They aren't synchronized, but they need to be updated atomically with commits.*